 Youth Opportunity Fund

-In 2015 and 2016 the Youth Opportunity Fund, led by the Citi Foundation and America’s Promise Alliance, provided grants to nonprofits working to place low-income young adults on a path to college and career success in 10 cities across the United States.
+The Youth Opportunity Fund, led by the Citi Foundation and America’s Promise Alliance, provides grants to nonprofits working in innovative ways to place low-income young adults on a path to college and career success in cities across the United States.

-Together, we invested in 24 organizations that are giving thousands of low-income young people a leg up and the support they need to get on a path to success.
+Together, we have invested in an extraordinary group of organizations that are giving thousands of low-income young people a leg up and the support they need to get on a path to success.

 Relationships Come First: How Four Career Development and Workforce Readiness Programs Prepare Young People for Work and Life